 - Babies may be sleepy, have a poor suck, low muscle tone and potential damage to their developing brain (Garry et al, 2009).

-- Babies may have poor weight gain, and potential neurobehavioral delays (medsmilk, 2015) including possible long-term changes in behaviour and mental health 12.
+- Babies should be monitored for sedation, poor weight gain, and potential neurobehavioral or psychomotor delays (medsmilk, 2017) including possible long-term changes in behaviour and mental health 13.

 Can marijuana impair a mother’s ability to care for her baby?

 Yes, marijuana use may impair a mother’s ability to look after her child responsibly thus putting the baby’s safety at risk—independent of the drug exposure issue (LactMed, 2017; ABM, 2015).
 After taking marijuana, the mother may fall into a deep sleep and be unable to respond to her baby’s needs (Fisher, 2006).

 One study found that using marijuana could have a profound effect on the mother’s reproductive system including fertility and milk production, along with influencing her sleep patterns, mood, and metabolism by affecting hormone control16.
 Chronic use of marijuana can lower prolactin levels—a hormone affecting milk production1718.
 However, hyperprolactinemia (abnormally high levels of prolactin) has been reported in some chronic marijuana users (LactMed).

 Lauwers and Swisher talk briefly about medical use of marijuana, see excerpt:

 Medical marijuana is used in Canada, part of the United States, and Europe to treat chronic pain and nausea.
 Moreover several countries and states in the United States have legalized the recreational use of marijuana.
 Lactation consultants in these countries may encounter breastfeeding mothers who are using marijuana for medical reasons or recreationally.